Physical Address

 Also Read: What is a Cousin-In-Law?

-What Does Fifth Cousin Once Removed Mean?
+What Does Fifth Cousin Once Removed?

 Digging deeper into your family tree, you might stumble upon a term like ‘once removed’ coupled with the degree of cousin.
 This can seem a bit puzzling at first, but don’t fret – it’s simply genealogical jargon used to describe the distance between relatives in different generations.